nathonfowlie/education.aws.developer_associate/_pages/elb.md

 ## Cross-Zone Load Balancing

-- Each load balance instance distributes evenly across all registered instances in all AZs.
+- Each load balancer instance distributes evenly across all registered instances in all AZs.
 - Disabled by default on CLB.
 No additional charges for inter AZ data.
 - Enabled on ALB, can't be turned off.
 No charges for inter AZ data.
 - Disabled by default for NLB.
 Additional charges for inter AZ data.

+## SLB/TLS Certificates

+- Load balancers use an X.509 certificate.
+- You can use manage certificates using AWS Certificate Manager (ACM).
+- Can also use your own certificates.
+- When configuring the HTTPS listener:
+  - Must specify a default certificate.
+  - An optional list of certs can be addded to support multiple domains.
+  - Clients can use SNI (Server Name Indication) to specify the hostname they reach.
+  - Can apply a security policy to support older versions of SSL/TLS.

+### Server Name Indication (SNI)

+- Use multiple SSL certificates on the same web server.
+- Client indicates which hostname of the target server it should connect to during the SSL handshake.
+- Only available on ALB, NLB and Cloudfront.
+- Doesn't work on CLB.